-In this article, I lay down my top 9 action steps you can implement right now to start learning graphic design effectively.
+In this article, I lay down my proven plan to get you started in graphic design quickly and effectively.

 Key Takeaways: